robertneszt/Pokedex-build/readme.txt

+A Pokedex Pokemon information project using React, Node.JS and Tailwind.

+Local host instructions:
-navigate to this folder and -> npm install then -> npm start
+navigate to root and -> npm install then -> npm start

-may need to npm install axiom tailwindcss
+note: may also need to npm install axiom tailwindcss

 runs on localhost:3000